 All of Giagni faucets are part of collections that typically include complementing sinks, showers and accessories.

-If you have had an experience with a Giagni faucet, — good, bad or indifferent — that you would like to share, please contact us or leave a comment below.
+Faucets comparable to the Asian-sourced products sold by Giagni include: We are continuing to research the company.
+If you have experience with Giagni faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.